-The following items represent the main corporate principles of the BBVA Group:
+The following items represent the main corporate principles of BBVA Group:

-• Customer Value: The customer as the focus of our business.

-- Creation of Value: The creation of value for our shareholders through our business. - Team: A team-oriented approach as the mechanism for value creation. - Management Style: A management style that generates enthusiasm. - Ethical: Ethical conduct and personal and professional integrity as a way of understanding and developing our business. - Innovation: Innovation as a key to progress. - Social Responsibility: Corporate social responsibility, including a commitment to environmental management and mitigation of climate change.
+- Customer Value: The customer as the focus of our business. - Creation of Value: The creation of value for our shareholders through our business. - Team: A team-oriented approach as the mechanism for value creation. - Management Style: A management style that generates enthusiasm. - Ethical: Ethical conduct and personal and professional integrity as a way of understanding and developing our business. - Innovation: Innovation as a key to progress. - Social Responsibility: Corporate social responsibility (including a commitment to environmental management and mitigation of climate change) as a commitment to development.

 We are also fully committed to supporting the development of Mexico's educational system, especially through Fundación Bancomer.
-Fundación Bancomersupports education in Mexico through various projects.
+This foundation primarily supports education in Mexico through various projects.
 We assign 1.0% of our annual net income to Fundación Bancomer's budget.
-One of the foundation's most significant project includes a scholarship program called Por los que se quedan, which grants scholarships to children from families that have been dispersed as a result of immigration.
-As of December31, 2013, this program has reached 20 states and 159 municipalities in Mexico.
-Since its inception, Por los que se quedan has granted a total of 37,400 scholarships, totaling Ps.1,122,000,000.
+The foundation's most significant project includes a scholarship program called Por los que se quedan, which grants scholarships to children from families that have been dispersed as a result of immigration.
+As of June 30, 2014, this program has reached 20 states and 159 municipalities in Mexico.
+Since its inception in 2006, Por los que se quedan has granted a total of 49,400 scholarships and the mentorship of 790 volunteers from our branches every year, totaling Ps.
+1,122,000,000.

 We are also focused on increasing financial education in Mexico through our program Educación Financiera: "Adelante con tu futuro," which provides participants with guidance on banking products and services.
 We hold various workshops that educate participants on savings, credit cards and mortgage loans.
-We hold these workshops in our retail branches, or through physical mobile classrooms and electronic channels such as our website.
-Since we launched this project in 2008, we have provided financial education courses to more than 2,300,000 participants.
+We have been able to hold these workshops in our retail branches, or through mobile classrooms and electronic channels such as our website.
+Since we launched this project in 2008, we have provided more than 2,650,000 financial education courses to participants.